sam-cogan/arm-ttk-extension-xplatform/README.md

 6. A boolean to indicate whether we should recurse through subfolders to find files to test - defaults to true
 7. A boolean to indicate whether we should ignore the exit code of the tests and so not fail the build on a failed test (advanced section)
 8. A boolean to indicate whether we should use PowerShell Core on Windows machines.
 On Linux, PowerShell core will always be used (advanced section)
+9. An Azure RM service connection providing credentials to connect to Azure for testing code that uses Bicep Module Registries or Template Specs

 ```yaml
 - task: RunARMTTKTestsXPlat@1